lab1092/blender-manual_ja/manual/composite_nodes/types/filter.rst

 The difference between them is how they handle sharp edges and smooth gradients and preserve the highs and the lows.
-In particular
-(and you may have to closely examine the full-resolution picture to see this):
+In particular (and you may have to closely examine the full-resolution picture to see this):

+Flat
-- :guilabel:`Flat` just blurs everything uniformly
+   Simply blurs everything uniformly
+Tent
-- :guilabel:`Tent` preserves the high and the lows better making a linear falloff
+   Preserves the high and the lows better making a linear falloff Quadratic
-- :guilabel:`Quadratic` and CatRom keep sharp-contrast edges crisp
+   CatRom keeps sharp-contrast edges crisp.
+Cubic, Mitch
-- :guilabel:`Cubic` and :guilabel:`Mitch` preserve the highs but give almost a out-of-focus blur while smoothing sharp edges
+   Preserve the highs but give almost a out-of-focus blur while smoothing sharp edges

 Directional Blur Node